sxryadipta/sxryadipta/README.md

-# <p align="center">Hi 👋, I'm Suryadipta Ghosh</p>
+# <p align="center">Hi 👋, The user is Suryadipta Ghosh!</p>

-- 🌱 I’m currently learning **Python, JavaScript and Backend Development.**

-- 👯 I’m looking to collaborate on **any open-source project related to my Tech Stack!**

-- 📝 I frequently write blogs on [https://dev.to/sxryadipta](https://dev.to/sxryadipta)

-- 💬 Ask me about **my secret ingredient for  Butter Chicken!**

-- 📫 How to reach me- **gsuryadipta@gmail.com**

-- ⚡ Fun fact- the best code is no code at all.
+- He's currently learning JavaScript, backend stuff and whatever else catches his brain — including bits of ML.
+Curiosity drives the stack.
+If he's learning it, he's probably tweeting it.
+He follows devs with a strong presence and likes sharing his own journey too.
+Best place to connect: [x.com/sxryadipta0x]

+- Just like all other college students, His weekends are fun-packed.
+Bugs are engaging, apparently.
+He is looking for projects to collaborate on, and contribute to open source while polishing his own skills.
+For collabs, Reach out.
+He's one of those devs who actually reads his email: [sxryadipta@gmail.com]

+- He tends to have a unique writing style, JavaScript calls it 'unexpected token'.
+Not everything he writes goes to the engine — some of it ends up here: [https://medium.com/@sxryadipta]

 &nbsp;